w-A-L-L-e/simon_game/README.md

 The assets are downloaded randomly from the net and the css is definately not fit for all screen sizes but the game mechanics and sounds and animations all work nicely.

-Just open index.html and click start button to start playing.

 ![Game start](screenshots/game_start_example.png?raw=true "Game initial page")

-The game is also hosted here now: https://walter.schreppers.com/simon/index.hml
+You can play the simon game here now: https://walter.schreppers.com/simon/index.html